17 Amazing Benefits Of Black Pepper For Skin, Hair, And Health

 Certain massaging mixtures contain black pepper as one of the main ingredients.
 These massages relieve toothache and other oral infections, given piperine’s antibacterial properties.

 Pepper also has anti-inflammatory properties that help treat gum inflammation.
 What else, you can even mix pepper with salt for relief from dental issues.
 Simply mix equal amounts of salt and pepper in water and rub the mixture on your gums.
-For toothache, you can mix black pepper with clove oil and apply to the affected area.
+For toothache, you can mix black pepper with clove oil and apply it to the affected area.
+For everyday care, mix coconut oil and black pepper and use it as a natural mouthwash for good oral health.

 However, there is limited research on this.
 Consult your doctor before use.